zhoucaiNi/zhoucaiNi/README.md

 I'm Zhoucai, currently a senior studying Computer Science with a minor in Earth Science at Dartmouth College.

-- 🌱 I’m currently learning how to use Lua
+- 🌱 I’m currently learning ArcGIS with Python
 - 📫 How to reach me: zhoucai.ni.24@dartmouth.edu
 <!--
 **Zucchini-byte/Zucchini-byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.